microtrain/bootcamp/07-JavaScript/06-Game.md

 # Game

-The purpose of this section is to cover basic concepts for build a game using HTML5.
+The purpose of this section is to cover some basic concepts of building games using HTML5.

 1. Creating a canvas.
 1. Drawing a player sprite.